Database Setup for Lettuce

 Required OMOP Tables

-Lettuce expects the following tables from the OMOP CDM v5.0 vocabulary:
+Lettuce expects the following tables from the OMOP CDM v5.0:

 Table | Purpose | Key Columns |